 Do you want to give your soon-to-be high school graduate a gift that epitomizes their unique coming-of-age story?
 How can you represent your child's various interests in a tactile, functional form?
 It's time to get crafty!
-T-shirt quilts are now trending!
+Customized quilts made out of t-shirts are now trending!
 This thoughtful quilt project can become a proverbial time capsule that evokes precious memories of years past -- if done correctly.

 You've got a stockpile of memorable T-shirts, an idea, and a drive to stitch (or to hire someone to stitch) the perfect gift.
 What's next?
-T-shirt quilts should be made to last; longevity is a key component in this project.
+Customized quilts made out of t-shirts should be made to last; longevity is a key component in this project.
 It's time to find out what "not to do," so you "can do" the best for your graduate.
 Below are five of the biggest mistakes to avoid when making T-shirt quilts:

 1. The Fabric Faux Pas